kristopalka/scrabble-solver/README.md

 # com.scrabblewinner.scrabble solver
-Library to simulate scrabble and win all round
+App to win all scrabble game